jSieber7/ai-assistant/docs/index.md

 - Built with [FastAPI](https://fastapi.tiangolo.com/) for high-performance APIs
 - Powered by [LangChain](https://www.langchain.com/) for LLM orchestration
-- Integrated with [OpenRouter](https://openrouter.ai/) for model access
+- Integrated with multiple providers for model access
+- Enhanced by [SearXNG](https://searxng.org/) for privacy-focused search
+- Powered by [Firecrawl](https://firecrawl.dev/) for web scraping
+- Improved by [Jina AI](https://jina.ai/) for reranking capabilities
 - Documented with [MkDocs](https://www.mkdocs.org/) and [Material](https://squidfunk.github.io/mkdocs-material/)